HOME

 IRELAND, 1999,overprinted for the World Philatelic Expo in Australia, Scott 1172b, and the 1999 Irish National Stamp Exposition Dublin.

-NEVIS, 2012, from a S/S of four stamps, a photo by Fr.
+NEVIS, 2012, from a souvenir sheet of four stamps, a photo by Fr.
 Browne showing some illegal trade in Queenstown Harbor, Scott 1706, 1706a

-PALAU, 2012, a stamp from a Palau S/S shows Browne's photo of a solitary figure walking aft on the Lower Promenade deck of the Titanic, Scott 1087c
+PALAU, 2012, a stamp from a Palau souvenir sheet shows Browne's photo of a solitary figure walking aft on the lower promenade deck of the Titanic, Scott 1087c

-This is popularly believed to be Captain Edward John Smith.
-It is more likely that the captain would have been on the bridge with the pilot as the ship had not yet reached open water.
+This is popularly believed to be Captain Edward John Smith, but it is more likely that the captain would have been on the bridge with the pilot as the ship had not yet reached open water.

 UGANDA,

-CANADA, 2012 one official FDC for the Titanic issue shows the same photograph of the walking figure.
+CANADA, 2012 one official first day cover for the Titanic issue shows the same photograph of the walking figure.

-IRELAND, 2012, a FDC from Ireland features a Fr.
-Browne photo of a young boy playing on the deck of the Titanic.
+IRELAND, 2012, a FDC from Ireland features Fr.
+Browne's photo of a young boy playing on the deck of the Titanic.

-The boy is six-year old Robert Douglas Spedden of Tuxedo Park, who spins a top while is father Frederic watches.
+The boy is six-year old Robert Douglas Spedden of Tuxedo Park, who spins a top while his father Frederic watches.

 NEXT